 - Can You Breastfeed While Having a Thyroid Problem?

-- Does Thyroid Disease Affect Your Breastmilk Production?
+- Does Thyroid Disease Affect Your Breast Milk Production?

-- Breastfeeding with Hypothyroidism
+- Breastfeeding With Hypothyroidism

-- Breastfeeding with Hyperthyroidism
+- Breastfeeding With Hyperthyroidism

-- Is Thyroid Scan Safe While Breastfeeding?
+- Is a Thyroid Scan Safe While Breastfeeding?

 - What If You Take Too Much Thyroid Medication?